Who is Liz Sunshine?

 What are some common misconceptions about sustainable fashion that Liz Sunshine addresses?

-Sustainable fashion is boring and expensive: Sunshine challenges this myth, emphasizing that sustainable fashion embraces innovation and creativity.
+• Sustainable fashion is boring and expensive: Liz challenges this myth, emphasising that sustainable fashion embraces innovation and creativity.
 While some sustainable garments may have a higher price point, their longevity and positive environmental impact make them valuable investments.

-Sustainable fashion offers limited choices: Contrary to this belief, Sunshine notes that the sustainable fashion industry has seen a surge in brands and collections catering to diverse tastes and preferences.
+• Sustainable fashion offers limited choices: Contrary to this belief, Liz notes that the sustainable fashion industry has seen a surge in brands and collections catering to diverse tastes and preferences.

-Sustainable fashion allows unlimited purchasing: Sunshine points out that shopping sustainably doesn't give you a free pass to replace your closet every season.
-She stresses the importance of understanding individual impact and buying only what you need, even if it's from a fast-fashion brand.
+• Soft activism allows unlimited purchasing: Liz points out that soft activism doesn't give you a free pass to replace your closet every season.
+She stresses the importance of understanding individual impact and buying only what you need, even if it's from a fast fashion brand.

 How does Liz Sunshine's work contribute to the conversation around sustainability in fashion?

-Liz Sunshine's work significantly contributes to the conversation around sustainability in fashion through her approach to photography and her commitment to raising awareness about textile waste.
+Liz's work significantly contributes to the conversation around sustainability in fashion through her approach to photography, art, conversation and her commitment to raising awareness about textile waste.

-Liz views her street-style photography as a form of cultural record-keeping, documenting not just fashion trends but also societal values and lifestyles.
+• Liz’s street-style photography is a form of cultural record-keeping, documenting not just fashion trends but also societal values and lifestyles.
 This approach encourages people to think deeply about their clothing choices and their impact on the environment.

-Her art serves as a form of soft activism, promoting awareness about textile waste and encouraging change through curiosity and conversation.
+• Her art serves as a form of soft activism, promoting awareness of textile waste and encouraging change through curiosity and conversation.
 By capturing everyday style, Liz helps people connect more meaningfully with their clothes, potentially reducing overconsumption.

-Since 2022 Liz has been repairing her relationship with clothes and has undertaken three main personal challenge to reduce her consumption.
+• Since 2022, Liz has been repairing her relationship with clothes and has undertaken three main personal challenge to reduce her consumption.
 The first in 2023 was to buy only 26 new clothing items per year, which is about half of what the average Australian consumer purchases.
 In 2024 she reduced this number to 12 new items with unlimited vintage.
-Decided it wasn’t enough in August 2024 she committed to nothing new for 365 days, not only including fashion, but all shopping.
+Deciding it wasn’t enough, in August 2024 she committed to nothing new for 365 days - not only fashion, but all shopping.
 This self-imposed limit serves as an example and talking point for sustainable consumption.
-You can read more about it on her My Relationship With Clothes substack where she documents her activity.
+You can read more about it on her My Relationship With Clothes (Substack) where she documents her activity.

-Through her agency, Street Smith, Liz supports companies, brands, and individuals who adopt climate-conscious approaches to business, manufacturing, and circular fashion.
-Working with clients such as Mulberry and New Zealand label Kowtow to host conversations.
-This support helps promote and amplify sustainable practices within the industry.
+• Through her agency, Street Smith Agency, Liz supports companies, brands, and individuals who adopt sustainable and ethical approaches to business, manufacturing, and circular fashion.
+Liz has recently worked with clients such as Mulberry, and New Zealand label, Kowtow, to host conversations that promote and amplify sustainable practices within the industry.

 Further reading